Tools of Fiscal Policy

 1. Simplicity: This means taxes should be easy for people to follow and for tax agencies to enforce.

-3. Fairness: Similar situations should lead to similar tax payments, and wealthier individuals should pay more.
+3. Fairness: Similar situations should lead to similar tax payments (horizontal equity), and wealthier individuals should pay more (vertical equity).

-4. Adequate Revenue: Taxes should generate enough money for government needs, although it might clash with the principles of fairness and efficiency.
+4. Adequate Revenue: Taxes should generate enough money for government needs, although this might clash with the principles of fairness and efficiency.

 Problems Related to Tax Policy